Cocoa, Florida: World War II and beyond

 The population rose dramatically following the development of the space industry, quadrupling from 3,098 in 1940 to 12,244 in 1960.
 Cocoa and the surrounding area also became integrated with the tourist industry for the first time, as thousands visited the area to witness the launches from Cape Canaveral.
-By 1980, the population had grown to 16,096.
+By 1980, the city's population had grown to 16,096.

-Education was segregated until the 1960s, at which time Monroe High School and elementary schools for black students were closed.
+Education was segregated until the 1960s, when Monroe High School and elementary schools for black students were closed.

 In 1964, the Cocoa Expo Sports Center (Cocoa Stadium) was built for the Colt 45s spring baseball training and Grapefruit League games.
 The team later became the Houston Astros.
 In the early 1980s, the city attempted to upgrade the stadium by asking the Astros to pay for needed repairs.
 In 1985, the team responded by moving its training to Osceola County Stadium in Kissimmee.
-As a result, it was decided that future negotiations with major league teams would be done by the county government.
+As a result, future negotiations with major league teams would be done by the county government.

 Clearlake Middle School was closed in 2013.
 Students were moved to Cocoa High School, which was converted to a junior and senior high school.

 Government

-Cocoa first approved the Council-Manager form of government in 1959, and subsequent changes to the state statutes mirrored the City of Cocoa's Council-Manager Plan.
-The City Council serves as the Board of Directors for the City, with the Mayor as Chairman.
-The City Manager serves as the Chief Executive.
-The City Council for the City of Cocoa is made up of five members; the Mayor is elected at large and the four council members are elected by each of their districts.
+Cocoa first approved the council-manager form of government in 1959, and subsequent changes to the state statutes mirrored the City of Cocoa's plan.
+The city council serves as the board of directors for the city, with the mayor as chairman.
+The city manager serves as the chief executive.
+The city council for the City of Cocoa is made up of five members; the mayor is elected at large and the four council members are elected by each of their districts.